github/docs/content/admin/identity-and-access-management/managing-iam-for-your-enterprise/configuring-user-provisioning-for-your-enterprise.md

   | Azure AD | [Tutorial: Configure {% data variables.product.prodname_ghe_managed %} for automatic user provisioning](https://docs.microsoft.com/azure/active-directory/saas-apps/github-ae-provisioning-tutorial) in the Microsoft Docs.
 To configure Azure AD for {% data variables.product.prodname_ghe_managed %}, see "[Configuring authentication and provisioning for your enterprise using Azure AD](/admin/authentication/configuring-authentication-and-provisioning-with-your-identity-provider/configuring-authentication-and-provisioning-for-your-enterprise-using-azure-ad)."|
 | Okta | (beta) To configure Okta for {% data variables.product.prodname_ghe_managed %}, see "[Configuring authentication and provisioning for your enterprise using Okta](/admin/authentication/configuring-authentication-and-provisioning-with-your-identity-provider/configuring-authentication-and-provisioning-for-your-enterprise-using-okta)."|

-  The application on your IdP requires two values to provision or deprovision user accounts on {% data variables.product.product_location %}.
+  The application on your IdP requires two values to provision or deprovision personal accounts on {% data variables.product.product_location %}.

   | Value | Other names | Description | Example |
   | :- | :- | :- | :- |